smaeda-ks/fastly-service-clone/README.md

 # Limitations

+WASM services (Compute@Edge) are not supported.
-This tool does not copy over the following part of service settings.
+Also, this tool does not copy over the following part of service settings.

 1. custom pragma settings
 2. custom service limit (e.g., max domains, backends, etc)